 Few raptor species that have been identified as nesting at wind energy facilities have been observed as fatalities at wind-energy facilities (Derby et al. 2010), therefore, the relationship is very low between the number of collision fatalities and raptor nests within or near project facilities.
-However, it is assumed that raptors nesting close to turbines would likely have a greater chance of being impacted from collision with turbines (Derby et al. 2010), but the data is not available at this time to determine the impact (Wenck 2017, in-prep).
+However, it is assumed that raptors nesting close to turbines would likely have a greater chance of being impacted from collision with turbines (Derby et al. 2010).

-A raptor nest survey will be conducted to locate raptor nests and determine nest activity status and the species using those nests during the spring of 2017.
-The initial surveys will be conducted before trees leaf out, to locate nests and to identify early breeding species.
-The project area and a 1-mile buffer area will be surveyed from a vehicle using binoculars and spotting scopes.
-All raptor nest locations will be documented with Global Positioning System (GPS) coordinates.
-Raptor species, height of nest, nest activity status, nest condition, substrate, and other relevant data will be recorded for each nest.
-An additional visit will be conducted if nests are found to document the activity status of nests located during the initial survey and to identify nesting attempts by late nesting raptors such as Swainson's hawks.
+A raptor nest survey was conducted in the Spring of 2016 to locate raptor nests and determine nest activity status and the species using those nests.
+The initial surveys were conducted before tree leaf-out, to locate nests and to identify early breeding species.
+The project area and a 1-mile buffer area were surveyed from a vehicle using binoculars and spotting scopes.
+All raptor nest locations were documented with Global Positioning System (GPS) coordinates.
+Raptor species, height of nest, nest activity status, nest condition, substrate, and other relevant data were recorded for each nest.
+Additional visits were conducted when nests were found to document the activity status of nests located during the initial survey and to identify nesting attempts by late nesting raptors such as Swainson's hawks.
 Raptors may use nests intermittently among years as well as re-nest after a nest failure; therefore, early- and late-season nest surveys allow for a more accurate summary of breeding raptors.

-A review of historical eagle nest data (MNDNR 2016) within one mile of the Project was completed at the request of Fagen.
+A review of historical eagle nest data (MNDNR 2016) within one mile of the Project was completed at the request of PCWF.
 A bald eagle (Haliaeetus leucocephalus) nest has been documented in T116N R40W Section 11 just outside of the project boundary.
 This nest was active when checked in 2000, 2001, and 2005.
-It is unknown whether the nest is still active or whether there are additional nests in the area.
-A nest location map cannot be produced, as requested by the MNDNR.
+This nest was found to be currently used by red-tailed hawk during the Spring 2017 aerial raptor nest survey.
+Refer to Aerial Eagle/Raptor Nest Survey Report, Wenck 2017 (Apr 27), appended by reference.

-An additional nest was located the spring of 2016 by Fagen, this nest was active in 2016 and is in T116N R39W Section 20, immediately outside of the project boundary.
-Fagen staff have been monitoring nest use data in 2016 and will continue monitoring from April thru August 15, 2017 or until all eaglets have fledged (Michael Rutledge, Fagen, Inc., Personal Communication, March 7, 2017).
+An additional nest was located in the Spring of 2016 by Fagen, this nest was active in 2016 and is in T116N R39W Section 20, immediately outside of the project boundary.
+Fagen staff monitored nest use data in 2016 and continued monitoring from April thru August 10, 2017.
+(Michael Rutledge, Fagen Engineering, Personal Communication, December 2017).
+Refer to Section 6.1.4 of this ABPP for eagle monitoring results.

-An aerial (fixed-wing) raptor/eagle nest survey will be conducted in April 2017 that will encompass a 10-mile buffer of the proposed wind farm.
-For any nests observed, the following will be recorded: GPS location, approximate nest height, nest substrate, nest size, actively used or non-use, and species using nest.
+An aerial (fixed-wing) raptor/eagle nest survey was conducted on April 20, 2017 that encompassed a 10-mile buffer of the project area (Figures 9, 10 and 11).
+For any nests observed, the following was recorded: GPS location, approximate nest height, nest substrate, nest size, actively used or non-use, and species using nest.
+Three active nests, three inactive nests and ten individuals (three on nest and seven in flight or perched) were observed during the April 20, 2017 aerial survey (Figures 10 and 11; Table 6-1).
+Except for Nest 3, all nests are approximately five miles or greater from the project area.
+Refer to Aerial Eagle/Raptor Nest Survey Report, Wenck 2017 (Apr 27), appended by reference.